antrea-io/antrea/CONTRIBUTING.md

 A `kind/failing-test` label categorizes issue or PR as related to a consistently or frequently failing test.

-To create a failing test issue:
+To create a failing test issue or PR:

-* label your issue with `kind/failing-test`
+* label your issue or PR with `kind/failing-test`

 TODO: As more automation is used in the continuous integration pipeline, we will be able to automatically generate an issue for failing tests.